-- Tasks, or threads: the most common feature for which the kernel is written in the first place; - Mutexes: objects for shared resources protection. - Recursive mutexes: optionally, mutexes allow nested locking; - Mutex deadlock detection: if deadlock occurs, the kernel can notify you about this problem by calling arbitrary function. - Semaphores: objects for tasks synchronization; - Fixed-size memory blocks: simple and deterministic memory allocator; - Event groups: objects containing various event bits that tasks may set, clear and wait for; - Event group connection: extremely useful feature when you need to wait, say, for messages from multiple queues, or for other set of different events. - Data queues: FIFO buffer of messages that tasks may send and receive; - Timers: a tool to ask the kernel to call arbitrary function at a particular time in the future.
-The callback approach provides ultimate flexibility. - Software stack overflow check: extremely useful feature for architectures without hardware stack pointer limit.
+- Tasks, or threads: the most common feature for which the kernel is written in the first place; - Mutexes: objects for shared resources protection. - Recursive mutexes: optionally, mutexes allow nested locking.
+Refer to the TN_MUTEX_REC option for details: - Mutex deadlock detection: if deadlock occurs, the kernel can notify you about this problem by calling arbitrary function.
+Refer to the TN_MUTEX_DEADLOCK_DETECT option for details. - Semaphores: objects for tasks synchronization; - Fixed-size memory blocks: simple and deterministic memory allocator; - Event groups: objects containing various event bits that tasks may set, clear and wait for; - Event group connection: extremely useful feature when you need to wait, say, for messages from multiple queues, or for other set of different events. - Data queues: FIFO buffer of messages that tasks may send and receive; - Timers: a tool to ask the kernel to call arbitrary function at a particular time in the future.
+The callback approach provides ultimate flexibility. - Separate interrupt stack: interrupts use separate stack, this approach saves a lot of RAM.
+Refer to the page Interrupts for details. - Software stack overflow check: extremely useful feature for architectures without hardware stack pointer limit.
 Refer to the TN_STACK_OVERFLOW_CHECK option for details. - Dynamic tick: if there's nothing to do, don't even bother to manage system timer tick each fixed period of time.
 Refer to the page Time ticks for details. - Profiler: allows you to know how much time each of your tasks was actually running, get maximum consecutive running time of it, and other relevant information.
 Refer to the option TN_PROFILER and struct TN_TaskTiming for details.